statengeneraal/laws-markdown/verdrag/verdrag/tussen/het/koninkrijk/der/nederlanden/en/de/verenigde/naties/etc/BWBV0002866/README.md

 UNITED NATIONS HEADQUARTERS New York, 21 December 2007 Excellency, I have the honour to acknowledge receipt of your letter of 21 December 2007, in which you set out your Government’s understandings regarding the joint interpretation of certain provisions of the Agreement between the United Nations and the Kingdom of the Netherlands concerning the Headquarters of the Special Tribunal for Lebanon.
 In accordance with your request, I wish to confirm, on behalf of the United Nations, that the understandings reflected in your letter confirm with those of the United Nations.
 Please accept, Excellency, the assurances of my highest consideration.
 Yours sincerely, LARRY D. JOHNSON Assistent Secretary-General in charge of the Office of Legal Affairs H.E.
 Ambassador Frank Majoor Permanent Representative of the Kingdom of the Netherlands to the United Nations New York

-PERMANENT REPRESENTATION OF THE KINGDOM OF THE NETHERLANDS TO THE UNITED NATIONS The Ambassador New York, 21 December 2007 NYV/2007/3766 On the occasion of the signing of the Agreement between the Kingdom of the Netherlands and the United Nations concerning the Headquarters of the Special Tribunal for Lebanon, the Government of the Netherlands would like to refer the Exchange of Letters concerning the understandings regarding the joint interpretation of certain provisions in that Agreement.
-The Government of the Netherlands would like to clarify that it will interpret the notion of ‘ *spouses* of the judges, the Prosecutor, the Deputy Prosecutor, the Registrar, the Head of the Defence Office and staff’ to include ‘registered partners’ recognized as such under the laws and regulations of the Netherlands.
+PERMANENT REPRESENTATION OF THE KINGDOM OF THE NETHERLANDS TO THE UNITED NATIONS  The AmbassadorNew York, 21 December 2007 NYV/2007/3766 On the occasion of the signing of the Agreement between the Kingdom of the Netherlands and the United Nations concerning the Headquarters of the Special Tribunal for Lebanon, the Government of the Netherlands would like to refer the Exchange of Letters concerning the understandings regarding the joint interpretation of certain provisions in that Agreement.
+The Government of the Netherlands would like to clarify that it will interpret the notion of ‘*spouses* of the judges, the Prosecutor, the Deputy Prosecutor, the Registrar, the Head of the Defence Office and staff’ to include ‘registered partners’ recognized as such under the laws and regulations of the Netherlands.
 Please accept, Excellency, the assurances of my highest consideration, FRANK MAJOOR H.E.
 Mr. Nicolas Michel Under-Secretary-General The Legal Counsel United Nations Headquarters Room 3427A New York, NY 10017

 ####Verdrag tussen het Koninkrijk der Nederlanden en de Verenigde Naties betreffende de Zetel van het Speciaal Tribunaal voor Libanon